Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

 Theorem~\ref{thmi:stab} generalizes some previously known results.
 In the case of mapping class groups: \cite{DurhamTaylor:stable} proved equivalence of (\ref{thmi:stab:enum1}) and (\ref{thmi:stab:enum3}); equivalence of (\ref{thmi:stab:enum2}) and (\ref{thmi:stab:enum3}) follows from the distance formula; moreover, \cite{KentLeininger:shadows, Hamenstadt:ccc} yield that these conditions are also equivalent to convex cocompactness in the sense of \cite{FarbMosher}.
 The case of right-angled Artin groups was studied in \cite{koberda2014geometry}, where they prove equivalence of (\ref{thmi:stab:enum1}) and (\ref{thmi:stab:enum3}).

-Section \ref{sec:stability} contains a more general version of Theorem~\ref{thmi:stab}, as well as further applications, including Theorem \ref{thm:stab asdim} which concerns the Morse boundary of hierarchically hyperbolic groups, and proves that all hierarchically hyperbolic groups have finite stable asymptotic dimension.
-As a sample application of Theorem \ref{thmi:stab} and using work of Taylor--Tiozzo \cite{TaylorTiozzo:randomqi}, we prove the following in Section~\ref{subsec:random}.
+Section \ref{sec:stability} contains a more general version of Theorem~\ref{thmi:stab}, as well as further applications, including Theorem \ref{thm:stab asdim}, which concerns the Morse boundary of hierarchically hyperbolic groups and proves that all hierarchically hyperbolic groups have finite stable asymptotic dimension.